 You’ll be heavily reliant on the efficient public transport system in Japan, but it isn’t necessarily cheap.

-If you’ve read my Things to Know Before Visiting Japan guide, you’ll know I don’t recommend getting a JR Pass anymore after a significant price rise in October 2023.
+If you’ve read my Things to Know Before Visiting Japan guide, you’ll know I don’t recommend getting a JR Pass for most trips after a significant price rise in October 2023.

 Simply buy individual tickets for the Shinkansen.
 You can do this: